 Along with early-stage startups, VCs, and other investors, large corporations are also angling to get a slice of the self-driving pie.

-Using CB Insights’ investment, acquisition, and partnership data, we identified 46 companies developing road-going self-driving vehicles.
+Using CB Insights’ investment, acquisition, and partnership data, we identified over 40 companies developing road-going self-driving vehicles.
 They are a diverse group of players, ranging from automotive industry stalwarts to leading technology brands and telecommunications companies.

 This list is organized alphabetically and focuses on larger corporate players in the space (as opposed to earlier-stage startups).
 Companies working on industrial autonomous vehicles were not included in this analysis.

-This list is not intended to be exhaustive of corporations working on autonomous vehicle technology.
+This is not intended to be an exhaustive list of corporations working on autonomous vehicle technology.

 Amazon experimenting with autonomous package delivery